 National Geographic Kids Seed to Plant Reader

-Check out my Plants and Gardening Playlist for Kids on YouTube or stream it below.
-Engaging and short shows, songs, and stories all about plants and how they grow!
+Check out our Plants and Gardening Playlist for Kids on YouTube or stream it here.
+Engaging, stories, songs, and shows all about plants and how they grow!
 Run Time: 40 Minutes

 Honey I Shrunk the Kids

 This was such a hit at our house!
-We came across it during our Field Trip Week just for fun but ended up getting a close up view of the Szalinski’s backyard – plants, bugs, and all!
+Get a close up view of the Szalinski’s backyard – plants, bugs, and all!
 It was also fun to watch a movie featuring a scientist as the main character.

 Ferngully and Wall-E are some of our favorite “green” movies, and the first Tinkerbell movie has a sweet, fantasy take on the magic of nature.
 Tinkerbell movies are one of the few that all of my kids can agree on – ages 2 – 7, two boys and a girl!

 I love educational programming for kids now.
 I feel like the 80s were filled with cartoon animals trying to kill each other.
 Now we have ones that are encouraging kids to go on outdoor adventures.
 Learn even more about plants with these shows:

 Xploration Awesome Planet Season 1, Episode 5, Plants